jamiehenzy/CTGA_UNIX_HPC/2_UNIX.md

 Wait a few seconds for a prompt to appear that has a c plus a number.
 The c indicates you are on the computing node.

 ## U32: Familiarize yourself with the shared files
-Navigate to our course's folders and use the `ls` command to explore the file structure:
+Navigate to the course folders and use the `ls` command to explore the file structure:

 `cd /courses/BIOL3411.202610` (due to technical difficulties, the course directory is not yet available)